tandasat/HyperPlatform/.github/ISSUE_TEMPLATE.md

 - Hardware (eg, Physical, VMware 11, Bochs): (Please fill in)

-- Anything else:
+- Details:

+(Please describe)

+--
-(Please describe.
-This section may or may not include related log files, crash dump files, impact/importance of the issue, proposed fix and anything you may think useful for fixing the issue)
+NOTE: The Details section may include related log files, crash dump files, impact/importance of the issue, proposed fix and anything you may think useful for fixing the issue.

+It is hugely helpful and speeds up investigating the issue when the following files are provided:
+- a Debug build version of a compiled SYS file and a PDB file
+- a full set of source code used to build the SYS file
+- a log file (i.e., C:\Windows\HyperPlatform.log)
+- a system crash dump file (i.e., C:\Windows\MEMORY.DMP) if applicable

+GitHub does not support attaching of any binary files into issues.
+You may use any free file hosting services, however.
+Here are some of those services:
+- OneDrive
+- DropBox
+- GoogleDrive
+- Sendspace
+- ZippyShare